ReverseThatApp/ReverseThatApp.github.io/_posts/2025-11-11-aptsys-gemscms-exposed-webservices-panel.md

 The backend web services testing panels, designed for internal development and QA, were found accessible from the public internet on production servers.
 No authentication or access control was enforced, allowing any external party to browse and execute internal APIs directly from a web browser.

-Attempts to contact Aptsys through multiple channels between **May–Nov 2025** resulted in no acknowledgment or remediation.
+Multiple attempts to responsibly disclose the issue to the vendor were made through multiple channels between **May-Nov 2025**, but no remediation or formal acknowledgment was received.

 ---